Ocean Acidification Research Center

 1. Conduct research into ocean acidification, particularly in Alaskan waters, and determine the broader climate forcings that are leading to decreases in ocean pH and the impacts of these changes on commercial species.
 The research will focus on three areas:

 - long-term autonomous monitoring and modeling efforts,

 - conducting field observations in highly sensitive areas, and

 - quantifying physiological responses of vulnerable and commercially viable species.

-The seafood industry in Alaska is global in stature with an estimated value of $5.8 billion and creates the largest private sector employer in the state.
+The seafood industry in Alaska is global in stature with an estimated value of $5.8 billion and is the largest private sector employer in the state.
 Unfortunately, ocean acidification has the potential to disrupt this industry from top to bottom with coupled direct/indirect effects.
 Alaska communities need viable strategies to anticipate and respond to future changes brought on by ocean acidification.
 Such complex analyses require a coordinated effort that can only be accomplished through the OARC.
-The College of Fisheries and Ocean Sciences (CFOS) already forms the nexus of collaboration for the OARC.
-Research in ocean acidification is currently being led by the OARC Director Dr. Jeremy Mathis and assistant professor of Chemical Oceanography.
+CFOS already forms the nexus of collaboration for the OARC.
+Research in ocean acidification is currently being led by OARC Director Dr. Jeremy Mathis, an assistant professor of chemical oceanography.